MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/intro-liveops.md

 Collecting and analyzing your **crash data** and **retention metrics** is also a must, even if you are taking a lean approach to development.

-“We mostly focused on the game itself during development, because nothing else would make sense if the game wasn’t fun,” says Kolibri Games’ Oliver Löffler.
+“We mostly focused on the game itself during development, because nothing else would make sense if the game wasn’t fun,” says Oliver Löffler of Kolibri Games.

 “We did focus on crash analytics and basic analytics to measure retention, which was a key performance indicator for us.
 We also built functionality to make sure we could make commits without breaking anything.
 At the beginning we were aiming to make something that would be fun for up to 4 days, and see if players would be engaged enough in that time period to add on more content to sustain engagement over a longer period.”